 First, I have a 6-quart crockpot, and my raw apples completely filled it to the top.
 They cooked down by more than half, leaving me with a little less than 3 quarts of applesauce.

-But don’t invite me over for homemade pureed applesauce.
+So don’t invite me over for homemade pureed applesauce.
 I like mine to have some chunks.

 Third, there will most likely be a thin liquid atop your applesauce.
 Leave the lid off of the crockpot if you want to get rid of that.